 - A list of the members of the Committee, with a link to their homepages.
 In case the external examiner does not have a homepage or the page does not contain biographical information, a link to his/her curriculum vita or an electronic copy of the vita must be included.

 - A link to the proposal document/abstract.

 - A short paragraph from the thesis advisor justifying the choice of the Committee, one sentence per member of the Committee will suffice.

 The student is strongly encouraged to prepare a webpage with all these information included and submit the link to the PhD Committee Chair.

 - Once the Comprehensive Exam Committee is approved, the student should select a date for the Comprehensive Exam and the proposal presentation should be announced to all faculty and students through the colloquium and other mailing list.

 Doctoral Dissertation Submission Guidelines The University requires graduate students to submit their dissertation or thesis electronically with UMI Dissertation Publishing (http://www.etdadmin.com/neucis).
 Whereas students previously submitted hard copies to Snell Library, it is now the responsibility of the student to publish their dissertation using the aforementioned site.

 Dissertation submission should begin only after the student has defended their work and has had the dissertation signed off by their Committee, their adviser and the Graduate School Director.
-The signature sheet can be found on the CCIS Graduate School website or in the Graduate Office in West Village H 202.
+The signature sheet can be found on the CCIS Graduate School website.
 Once completed, the introductory material contained on the UMI website will lead you through the account creation and submission processes.

 The UMI Dissertation Publishing website allows students to directly upload their dissertation in PDF form.
 While the College of Computer and Information Science has no specific formatting requirements, the electronic submission must follow specified guidelines listed on the UMI site.